MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/windowing/windowing-overview.md

 ## Samples

-Below are sample code for how to retrieve an `AppWindow` from a WinUI3 Window.
+The following code examples demonstrate how to retrieve an `AppWindow` from a WinUI 3 Window.
 For more details on how to work with `AppWindow`, see the [windowing samples](https://github.com/microsoft/WindowsAppSDK-Samples).

 ### C++ Sample for getting an AppWindow for a WinUI 3 window